Recently added item(s)

 Save For Later Print

 Updated: August 8, 2017

-Foliage plant diseases - Foliage plant diseases caused by living things such as fungi, bacteria and foliar nematodes generally begin during production.
-Once the plant is place in the final indoor location, the low humidity conditions are very unfavorable for continued disease development and spread UNLESS the plant is frequently watered in a manner that wets the leaves.
+Foliage plant diseases caused by living things such as fungi, bacteria and foliar nematodes generally begin during production.
+Once the plant is place in the final indoor location, the low humidity conditions are very unfavorable for continued disease development and spread unless the plant is frequently watered in a manner that wets the leaves.
 Therefore, it is best to water plants in a way that keeps water off the leaves.

 Prepared by Gary W. Moorman, Professor of Plant Pathology